apache/mina-sshd/docs/sftp.md

     }

 ```

+**Note:** the version selector is invoked **twice** - the first time in order to retrieve the initial version
+to be used when estabilishing the SFTP channel, and the second after having done so after receiving the server's
+version.
+The invocations are distinguished by the `initial` parameter value.

 On the server side, version selection restriction is more complex - please remember that according to the
 protocol specification